When you’re paying for ostomy supplies out-of-pocket, every dollar counts.

 Conclusion

-You can request samples from Securi-T, and I suggest that you do before committing to a full box of these.
+You might be able to request samples from Securi-T, and I suggest that you do before committing to a full box of these.

 It’s not clear whether these are sold internationally or only in North America, but I know they can be purchased quite easily in both the United States and Canada.